shauryagoyall/RL-A3C/README.md

 ## Results

-With 16 processes it converges for PongDeterministic-v4 in 15 minutes.
+With 16 processes it should converge for PongDeterministic-v4 in 15 minutes.

-For BreakoutDeterministic-v4 it takes more than several hours.
+For BreakoutDeterministic-v4 it should takes more than several hours.